-As I treat each and every client individually I cannot provide a definitive or exhaustive list of considerations here.
-But, for those who would like to have a general idea of what to expect over the coming months, this is an overview of the types of recommendations I will give, together with some of the reasons why I will make these suggestions.
+As I coach each and every client individually I cannot provide a definitive or exhaustive list of considerations here.
+But, for those who would like to have a general idea of what to expect over the coming months, this is an overview of the types of recommendations I might give, together with some of the reasons why I will make these suggestions.

 Please don’t feel overwhelmed by the amount of information provided here; you do not need to learn, or even read it!
-As your health and nutrition coach I will be monitoring your progress and pinpointing what changes you need to be making at any one time.
+As your health and nutrition coach I will be monitoring your progress and supporting you with making changes that we agree on together.
 We will only progress at the speed that you and your body are comfortable with.

-A great deal of early treatment will centre around healing the gut.
+A great deal of early support will centre around healing the gut.
 Leaky gut syndrome is exceedingly common and allows for partially undigested food molecules to pass through the gut lining.
-Once those particles are absorbed into the blood stream they will be targeted by your immune system seeking to neutralise all potential threats.
+Once those particles are absorbed into the bloodstream they will be targeted by your immune system seeking to neutralise all potential threats.
 This process can cause autoimmune flare-ups.

 In order to start healing the gut we will be looking at decreasing foods that harm the gut, increasing the foods (and supplements) that heal it, and considering various lifestyle factors that will speed the healing process up and help you to establish a healthy, functioning gut microbiome.

 Sugar, gluten, dairy, lectins, histamines, phytates and oxylates